“Prison Is Their Tool to Neutralise Him”: Pieter Kriel Reacts to Malema’s Sentencing, SA Divided

 SA reacts to Julius Malema’s sentencing

-The activist’s comments went viral, reaching nearly 900 comments from social media users who had different opinions.
+The activist’s comments went viral, garnering nearly 900 comments from social media users with differing opinions.
 Many viewers echoed his sentiments, alleging that Julius is viewed as a threat by Western powers and had to be silenced.
 Some, however, rejected the theory.
 They noted that the legal case had been running since 2018, adding that when someone commits a crime, they need to do time.
-Others called for the prosecution of everyone who was involved in the state capture.
+Others called for the prosecution of everyone involved in state capture.

 Source: Facebook